rogersilvasouza/awesome-photography/readme.md

   Adobe DNG Converter makes it possible to easily convert camera-specific raw files, from supported cameras to the more universal DNG raw file format.
 - [ImageOptim](https://imageoptim.com) -
   Removes bloated metadata.
 Saves disk space & bandwidth by compressing images without losing quality.

+## Recommendations

+Product recommendations by content producers

+- [Thiago Rodrigues](https://www.thiagorodrigueschannel.com/) - Here you will find all the products I recommend in the audiovisual segment

 ## Contribute